the1lab/1lab/src/Cat/Diagram/Product/Solver.lagda.md

 Much like the [category solver], this module is split into two halves.
-The first implements an algorithm for normalizing expressions in the langauge of a category with binary products.
+The first implements an algorithm for normalizing expressions in the language of a category with binary products.
 The latter half consists of the usual reflection hacks required to transform Agda expressions into our internal expression type.